Keep Up With McLean!

 This article can also be found on the HuffPost.

-Brent P. Forester, MD, MSc, is chief of the Division of Geriatric Psychiatry at McLean Hospital, an assistant professor of psychiatry at Harvard Medical School, and medical director of Behavioral Health Integration for Population Health Management at Partners HealthCare.
+Brent P. Forester, MD, MSc, is chief of the Center of Excellence in Geriatric Psychiatry at McLean Hospital, an assistant professor of psychiatry at Harvard Medical School, and medical director of Behavioral Health Integration for Population Health Management at Partners HealthCare.